Categories

 SOLUTIONS

 It is critical to monitor your temperatures throughout the fermentation process.
 Liquid crystal thermometers are inexpensive and easy to use.
 Floating thermometers are also a good choice.
 It is important to note your temperature ranges for reds and whites are different.
 Reds should ferment between 68-80 F. You can push the window higher or lower but be advised that lower temps risk stuck fermentation and higher ones can result in off flavors.
-For whites, the range is lower between 60-75 F. The low end is also risky for stuck fermentation so if you can maintain the mid 60s, you run less risk and will preserve more floral characteristics.
+For whites, the range is lower between 45-75 F. If you are a home winemaker and you are not experienced with very cool ferments, you might not want to let your must get cooler than 60 degrees F. Once you get down in the 50s, there is a risk of stuck fermentation.
+Staying in the low to mid 60s will increase your odds of a good ferment and it is still cool enough to preserve more floral characteristics.
+Also, always check the temperature threshold of your yeast.

 Sometimes controlling temperature is hard but there are some techniques you can use ranging from simple fixes to more involved endeavors.
 You can limit fermentation temperatures by placing the fermenter in a cool room, using a cooling jacket, or using a cooling device that goes inside the fermenter.
 You can also convert a refrigerator with a special thermostat that will give you a very controlled environment.
 Fermenting on the lower end of the temperature spectrum will give you a higher-quality wine with more complex flavors.